getsentry/sentry-docs/src/collections/_documentation/error-reporting/getting-started-verify/electron.md

-A simple way to break your Electron application is to call an undefined function:
+One way to break your Electron application is to call an undefined function:

 ```js
 myUndefinedFunction();